 Most awards are given to seniors, but some high achieving juniors also receive awards.
 The size of the awards typically ranges from $500 to $3,000 per year.

 Applications for scholarships are accepted in the Spring Term of each academic year.
-Interested students should complete the application (pdf) or docx version and turn in to our administrative office in Solon Campus Center 140, by the first Wednesday after Spring Break in March.
+Interested students should complete the online application linked here.

 Applications should be accompanied with a recent (unofficial) transcript and copy of the applicant's APAS.